 Beyond that big upfront bonus, this card is one of the absolute best for your everyday spending in the long term:

-• The American Express Gold card earns an unlimited 4x Membership Rewards points per dollar spent at any and all restaurants
+• The American Express Gold card earns an unlimited 4x Membership Rewards points per dollar spent at any and all restaurants (up to $50,000 annually, then 1x)

-• It also earns 4x points per dollar spent at U.S. supermarkets on up to $25,000 of spending in a calendar year (then 1x)
+• It also earns 4x points per dollar spent at U.S. supermarkets (up to $25,000 annually, then 1x)

 Read more: A Full Review of the American Express Gold Card

-Earn Points and Miles Now for a 2024 Getaway
+Earn Points and Miles Now for a 2025 Getaway

 If you are planning on spending the money regardless, spending towards a sign-up bonus offer will help soften the blow.

-Holiday shopping is a great time to lean into online shopping portals to earn some additional cashback or points on each purchase.
+Holiday shopping is also a great time to lean into online shopping portals to earn some additional cashback or points on each purchase.
 You can use a site like cashbackmonitor.com to find the best deal wherever you are about to make a purchase.
 And if you’ve got a card that earns American Express Membership Rewards points, you can even earn Amex points instead of cashback by shopping via Rakuten.

 Just remember that the timer starts from the day you're approved, not the day you get your card.